 View north, early-mid 1900s

 H. W. Hubbard, the purchaser of the building, started a Congregationalist Church and school in it, which was an integrated (i.e. both black and white people sat side-by-side in the congregation).
-The brick “lean-to” or shed-roofed structure on the west side of the building was likely constructed for use as classrooms by the church at this time.
+The brick “lean-to” or shed-roofed structure on the west side of the building was likely constructed for use as classrooms by the church at this time; it originally had a taller facade and entryway.

 In November 1900, the Congregationalist Church sold the building to the Chapel Hill Improvement Company (CHIC).
 The CHIC sold it to Joseph Hyde Pratt in May 1905.
-In 1926, the building was utilized as an automotive and airplane garage.
+By 1926, the building was utilized as an automotive garage by the MacMillan Motor Company, and circa 1933-1934 was used for building airplanes by Montrose Tull (until he was killed in a plane crash in October 1934).

 In 1949, architect James M. Webb